itsmearvi/harspylib/README.md

 - **Minima handling**
   - If `Min_Override` is given → it takes precedence as the exact minimum.
   - If only `Min_Pct` is provided → minimum is computed as `% of balance`.
-  - If both are missing → minimum due is treated as `0`.
+  - If both are missing → minimum due is treated as `2% of balance + interest on balance amount before payment`.

 - **Budget guarantee**
   - If your `Max Allowed Payment` is **less than the sum of all minima**, the system automatically raises the total monthly payment to at least that sum.